Dr. Mark J. Winder Neurosurgeon & Spine Surgeon

 He works with a dedicated skull base team, aimed at surgical success with minimal morbidity.
 He is one of the Faculty Directors of the Endoscopic Skull Base Dissection Courses held annually at St Vincent’s Clinic, working closely with A/Prof Richard Harvey

-Dr Winder is the Director of Clinical Training at St Vincent’s Hospital for Neurosurgical Trainees and is actively involved clinical research.
+Dr Mark J. Winder is the Director of Clinical Training at St Vincent’s Hospital for Neurosurgical Trainees and is actively involved clinical research.
 He is currently involved in the development of the Australasian Neurosurgical Curriculum and is keen to foster international academic relationships through conjoint fellowship programs.